CTMarius/protractorStarterKit/README.md

 # Protractor Demo

+### Disclaimer

-### As of April 2023 Protractor will reach end of life and no support or updates will be offered.
-This means this repo will also be deprecated.
-A separate branch is opened and dedicated to testing different alternatives.
-I will create a separate repository once the alternative will be up and running.
+As of April 2023 Protractor has reached end of life and no support or updates will be offered by the developers.
+This means this repo is also deprecated, I will start working on a Playwright version of this as soon as possible.

 ### Description: